2006 Fender Stratocaster Mexican Standard, as made famous by Alex Turner

 Music Radar Reviews 2008 Mexican Standard: Yes, it's a couple of years later, but the key features remain the same, including the newly introduced bridge block.

-San Francisco Guitar Tech Reviews 2008 Mexican Standard: And, despite any reservations about this being at the low-end of the Stratocaster pedigree: "Looking at it for what it symbolizes, it’s absolute perfection.
+San Francisco Guitar Tech Reviews 2008 Mexican Standard: You might need to create an account if you want to read more, but it's all in the perfect summary: "Looking at it for what it symbolizes, it’s absolute perfection.
 It’s what gets people to start playing guitar.
 Priced just low enough to tempt people, and named perfectly so people will want one".
 Which, in my imagination, might be what Alex Turner was thinking when he bought his . . .